 Produced by Nelvana and Corus Entertainment—two Canadian production companies specializing in children’s programming, specifically animation—has created a series that could potentially become a hit in this day and age online cartoon fandoms.
 The show surrounds a group of four teenagers, Arkayna, Piper, Emerald, and Zarya, who are brought together through a acquisition quest of the “Dragon disk”, an ancient artifact that is held in the royal ranks of Drake City.
 This artifact has caught the eye of evil perpetrators who would like to use it’s power to revive a previous overlord.
 The four girls are unexpectedly granted powers from the disk and are bestowed the unsolicited role of protecting their home from evil beings.

 A detail Drake City showcases that is very appealing is its display of social divides.
-Piper and Zarya are part of a class called the Underdwellers—a population of the city that is plagued by misfortune and poverty, to the point where Piper and Zarya have to risk imprisonment just to steal snacks for some of the other inner-city kids in their community.
+Piper and Zarya are part of a class within the Under City—an area underneath the metropolis that is plagued by misfortune and poverty, to the point where Piper and Zarya have to risk imprisonment just to steal snacks for some of the other inner-city kids in their community.
 Of course in being a child-targeted series, this point was not strongly emphasized and the visualization of poverty wasn’t striking in the slightest, but including portrayals of social divides in any series targeted at young people displays a very realistic rendition of almost every region globally.

 The four main protagonists share a very unique dynamic.
 Rather than neither of the characters, or all of them, being familiar with each other prior to their unexpected earning of the “Mysticons” title, they can be separated into two different sets: Piper and Zarya being Underdwellers and Arkayna and Emerald being part of the royal family in some capacity.
 This is likely to become a point of conflict throughout the season as each pair comes from a completely different background.
 Seeing the social divide play out in the Mysticons’ team dynamic would be very entertaining, realistic, and something that would definitely add depth to their relationship with one another upon overcoming said differences.